Logo

 Pros:

-• Developed by engineers with deep Bitcoin protocol expertise.
+• Developed with strong Bitcoin protocol expertise.

-• Strong 2FA with support for hardware authenticators.
+• 2FA support with hardware authenticator compatibility.

 Cons:

-• Bitcoin‑only, so no multi‑asset portfolio management.
+• Bitcoin‑only focus, so it’s not aimed at multi‑asset portfolio management.

 Bitkey